ElandaOfficial/venum/README.md

 ![venum.logo](https://i.imgur.com/raM6O1h.png)

-venum is an attempt to make venums more meaningful.
+venum is an attempt to make enums more meaningful.
 The purpose of this library is not to polish up the existing concept of C/C++ venums, but instead to create a new type of enums: venums